shodiqimamp/gigih-finalProject/README.md

     ```
 ### 2. Set Up The Database
   * Before you run the project, you need to connect and create the **database** and **collections**, you can see the database structure above or [Click Here](#database-structure).
-  * Create `.env` file and put this code `DATABASE_URL = mongodb://localhost:27017/yourDatabaseName`, dont forget to change the database name with your database name.
+  * Create `.env` file and put this code `DATABASE_URL = mongodb://localhost:27017/yourDatabaseName`, dont forget to change the database name with your local database or with your mongoDb atlas connection string.

 ### 3. Run The Project
   * Run the project with this command.